Overview of Sleep Disorders

 tied to depression.
 In a research survey, people who had trouble getting enough sleep

-had trouble doing tasks involving memory and learning.
+had trouble doing tasks that use memory and learning.

 How much sleep do you need?

-Sleep needs vary from person to person, but most healthy adults about 7 to 9 hours
+Sleep needs vary from person to person.
+But most healthy adults need about 7 to 9

 Have trouble staying alert during quiet activities

 Have trouble falling asleep or staying asleep, or wake up early and can't get back